BARF Diet for Bulldogs

 Dogs who are introduced to the BARF diet are also known to have shinier coat.
 A lot of experts say that some dog foods are saturated with salt, and can cause irritation and allergies on the dog’s coat.
 With raw food, you are able to customize the ingredients on your dog’s diet and eliminate all the unwanted substances your dog is eating.

 BARF diet also helps decrease stool volume and odor.
 Experts have noted that dogs that eat raw meat also do not have that familiar canine odor that dogs usually have.
 They’re stool also does not smell as much as that of dogs that eat regular dog food.

-Generally, the main benefit of the BARF diet is maintaining your dog’s overall health.
-Studies have shown that this diet, does in fact, present such benefits and more.
+Generally the main benefit of Grain-Free Salmon Meal and Raw Boost Grain-Free Chicken Meal is to maintain your dog’s overal health.
+Studies have shown that a raw diet, does in fact, present such benefits and more.
 However, with still some critics saying otherwise, it is still in your discretion whether to introduce your canine pet to raw feeding.